SWE-QA: Can Language Models Answer Repository-level Code Questions?: Introduction

 Understanding and reasoning about entire software repositories is an essential capability for intelligent software engineering tools.
 Real-world development rarely involves reasoning over isolated functions or small code snippets; instead, developers must navigate large, interconnected codebases, trace dependencies across multiple files, and synthesize architectural knowledge to answer complex questions.

-Recent advances in large language models (LLMs) have shown promise for code understanding~\cite{feng2020codebert,wang2021codet5,zhu2024deepseek,huang2024opencoder}, yet most existing evaluations~\cite{CoSQA,CodeQA,CodeQueries,CS1QA,li2024procqa} target isolated code snippets, functions, or APIs.
+Recent advances in large language models (LLMs) have shown promise for code understanding~\cite{feng2020codebert,wang2021codet5,zhu2024deepseek,huang2024opencoder,yang2025elaboration,shi2026codeocr,shi2025longcodezip,zeng2026codesumm}, yet most existing evaluations~\cite{CoSQA,CodeQA,CodeQueries,CS1QA,li2024procqa} target isolated code snippets, functions, or APIs.
 These benchmarks fail to capture the complexity of real-world repositories, including architecture, cross-file dependencies, lifecycle flows, and design rationales, which require a deeper, multi-hop understanding of code structure, semantics, and intent~\cite{RepoCoder,ouyang2024repograph}.
-While recent repository-level works like CoReQA~\cite{chen2025coreqa} have begun to address repository-level understanding, they focus on issue resolution rather than genuine code module comprehension, lacking comprehensive coverage of the diverse reasoning patterns and multi-hop dependencies essential for realistic software development scenarios.
+While recent works like CodeRepoQA~\cite{hu2024coderepoqa}, CoreQA~\cite{chen2025coreqa}, and Spyder-CodeQA~\cite{strich2024improving} have begun to address repository-level understanding, they still lack comprehensive coverage of the diverse reasoning patterns and multi-hop dependencies essential for realistic software development scenarios.